CLOCA Volunteer Program

 Conservation Area Trail Steward (CATS)

 Central Lake Ontario Conservation launched our first graduating class of Conservation Area Trail Stewards at Lynde Shores Conservation Area and the boots landed on the ground in January 2020.
 We continue to look for interested volunteers, minimum 18 years of age.
 High school students can participate; however, they must be supervised by a parent or guardian.
-Our next intake will be September 2020 for Heber Down and Lynde Shores Conservation Areas.
+Our next intake is currently postponed due to COVID-19 mitigation efforts.
 Please add your name to our CATS Contact List and we will forward you updates as they become available.
 For more details about CATS, please visit www.cloca.com/cats.

 Volunteer Monitoring Assistant (Terrestrial or Aquatic)